 The layer is highlighted in the Contents pane.
 On the ribbon, the Feature Layer contextual tab appears.

 - On the ribbon, under Feature Layer, click the Appearance tab.
 In the Drawing group, click Symbology .

 The Symbology button is a split button.
 Click the top half of the button (the icon) unless you are instructed to click the bottom half (the drop-down menu).

 The Symbology pane opens.
 The symbology method is Single Symbol, which means that all features in the layer are drawn with the same symbol.
 In this case, the layer only has one feature.

 - In the Symbology pane, click the symbol.

-The pane changes to Format Polygon Symbol.
-You can choose a different symbol from the gallery or change the properties of the current symbol.
-You'll change the symbol properties.
+The pane heading changes to Format Polygon Symbol.
+Here you can choose a different symbol from the gallery or change the properties of the current symbol.

 - Under Format Polygon Symbol, click the Properties tab.